Posts

 Maslow's Hierarchies of Matters - May 2025

-I skipped April because I got a new job.
+I skipped March because I got a new job.
 But now we're back!
-So what are the MAIN things that matter going into May?
-What is, and isn't, worth our valuable attention?
+So what were the MAIN things that mattered in April?
+What was, and wasn't, worth our valuable attention?
 Major: Very important, will be impactful.
 The Trump administration ignoring court orders is a big deal.
 Separation of powers only works if each branch of government respects the power of the other two.
 Impact of tarrifs will make things more expensive and scarcer, which makes things more expensive, which makes money scarcer, etc. Appreciable: Good context to keep in mind, but don't sweat the details.
 Trump securing a mineral deal from between US and Ukraine would seem to give him an incentive to help Ukraine more (since the deal only works if they maintain control of the territory).
 That Trump posts things like "Vladimir, STOP!" on social media, to no effect, makes the US look pretty fucking pathetic.
 Incidental: Good to know, but of limited use beyond its own topic.
 Nothing this month Negligible:...

 Maslow's Hierarchies of Matters - Feb 2025

 January 2025 felt very busy once Trump took over the White House.
 Lots of executive orders, though most of them are going to need court clarification.
-So what are the MAIN things that matter going into February?
+So what are the MAIN things that mattered?
 What is, and isn't, worth our valuable attention?
 Major: Very important, will be impactful.
 The ongoing genocide in Sudan and China.
 Whoever gets confirmed into the cabinet obviously matters.
 Call your Senators and share your opinion about those nominated.
 As a personal aside, that RFK says his kids are vaccinated is out of this world.
 (I can't find any reporting confirminghe actuallysaid this...)
 The TikTok ban pause.
 Tariffs used as an effective bargaining chip in the deportation case with Columbia.
 Sets a helluva precedent!
 I also didn't know Presidents have the power to just make tariffs.
 Hopefully the courts will weigh in and clarify before he decides to use the threat again.
 The executive orders regarding funding pauses.
-Those just affects so many thing...
+Those just affects so many things it probably impa...